The MIMO-ME-MS Channel: Analysis and Algorithm for Secure MIMO Integrated Sensing and Communications: Proof of Theorem

 Second, based on the above, we only need to consider precoders where each column is allocated either $O(P_{\mathrm{tot}})$ power or zero power to maximize the DoF.
 For any such precoder $\mathbf{F}$, its weighted DoF is precisely given by:

 The weighted DoF of a quasi-optimal precoder, $d(\mathbf{F}_{\text{q-opt}})$, must be equal to the value of \eqref{eq:dof_formula_appendix} for some specific choice of $\mathbf{F}$.
-This value is necessarily less than or equal to the maximum possible value of the expression over all choices of $\mathbf{F}$.
-This establishes the upper bound and completes the proof. \end{proof}
+This value is necessarily less than or equal to the maximum possible value of the expression over all choices of $\mathbf{F}$. \end{IEEEproof}

 Now, we prove the main theorem.